 Correct Choice

 Until you run out of room in your office

-Х As long as required by the retention schedule
+Х As long as required by the General Retention Schedule or Records Disposition Authorizations

 Forever

 Six years

 You did not select the correct response.
 Each public record has a retention schedule and you must follow it.